 The noise levels, the low sample rate, and the lower number of output ports on the built-in soundcard are highly undesirable.

 What you need to look for is a dedicated sound card either internal or external that supports Audio Interface (ASIO) drivers.

 Unfortunately, good dedicated sound cards are quite expensive.

-There are two types of Hard Drives: Hard Disk Drives and Solid State Drive (SSD).
+There are two types of Hard Drives: Hard Disk Drives and Solid State Drives (SSD).
 The hard disk drives, or the magnetic drives, are your average hard disk with slower transfer speeds but a huge capacity for a low price.

 Solid State Drives, on the other hand, are expensive but very fast.
 There are two types of solid state drive: SATA and NVME.
-SATA SSD drives are slower but have a speed at least 5 times as fast as normal HDD.
+SATA SSD drives are slower but have a speed of at least 5 times as fast as normal HDD.

 NVME drives are the fastest as they are easily 6-7 times faster than SATA SSDs.